Santa, Kim and Ray Liotta's brother...

 Curtis Mayfield (June 3, 1942-December 26, 1999)—57 is too young if you ask me, even if you haven’t produced music that matches your output in the ‘60s and ‘70s.
 And if Julia Roberts can’t live in a world without Denzel Washington winning an Oscar (eyes rolling here) then I can’t live in a world where Curtis Mayfield is dead.
 Well, Julia got her stupid wish while I have to live the delusion of pretending Mayfield is still out there singing "They Don't Know."
 Responsible for a record I listen to at least once a week, The Impressions epic, genius, unmatched “This Is My Country” (it was finally just re-released on CD and vinyl—go enrich your life and musical taste and buy it) and “Superfly” as well as other standouts, the musical pioneer and one of the first outspoken black power movers had to go on and die in 1999.
 So, so, so wrong.
 I don’t even like writing about it.
 Especially since after a 1990 accident on stage (a lighting rig fell on him) he had been paralyzed from the neck down.
 The guy who famously sang the words “Every brother is a leader” and admitted to being a “Fool for You” does not deserve this.
 I’m a fool for him.

-I had a horrible Halloween.
-After discussing what babies people were over there beloved flu shots...after I bragged about how I NEVER get sick, certainly NEVER the Flu, I woke up the next day, sick with what would appear to be a cold/flu.
+Halloween was horrible.
+After discussing what babies people were over rushing out for their beloved flu shots, after I stupidly bragged about how I never get sick, certainly never the flu, I woke up the next day, sick with what would appear to be a cold/flu.
 So as I write feeling as if a knife is scraping the inside of my throat, I can only say that, well, I don't feel like writing much.
 I'd rather take more Xanax (I know, I know.
 It does nothing for a cold.
 But at least I'm calm) and watch Sudden Fear with Joan Crawford and Jack Palance for the tenth time.

-I rarely bound up to celebrities and can think of four others I HAD to meet: Jerry Lewis, Camille Paglia, Ike Turner and Eldridge Cleaver whom I spotted walking around Powell's bookstore.
-Like them, I HAD to at least shake Patty's hand.
-So not only did I get to meet my idol (who was charming, funny, warm and just dark enough to understand why she was such a genius at age ten) but talk to her about what that movie meant to some girls (like me).
-We, Bad Seed fans would all like (or secrectly have) a little Rhoda Penmark in us...and Patty, with clear relish, agreed.
+I rarely bound up to celebrities but I had to at least shake Patty's hand.
+So not only did I get to meet Ms. McCormack (who was charming, funny, warm and just dark enough to understand why she was such a genius at age ten) but talk to her about what that movie meant to some girls (like me).
+We, Bad Seed fans would all like (or secrectly have) a little Rhoda Penmark in us, and Patty, with relish, agreed.
 "It's scary for men," she said, "but girls get it!
 They want to do all these things, maybe not kill, but you know, work it..."
 Of course.

 In honor--I'm running my Bad Seed piece again and then, going to bed, dreaming of the future of Monica Breedlove, who would have been iced had the movie not changed the ending to cute little Rhoda getting hit by that lightning bolt which always pisses me off.
 She could have grown up to become...Pretty Poison.